Ruxton07/2D-Fluid-Advection/README.md

 ## Contributing

+This project was created by Ryan Kellar.
+Any feedback or advice are encouraged!

-Contributions are welcome!
+Contributions are welcome at any time!
 Please open an issue or submit a pull request on GitHub or [contact me](#contact) if you have something else.

 ## Contact

-For any questions or inquiries, please contact me at [rt.kellar@gmail.com] or direct message me through my Discord, ruxton07.
+For any questions or inquiries, please contact me at [my email](rt.kellar@gmail.com) or direct message me through my Discord, ruxton07.